iauns/cpm/README.md

 http://github.com/iauns/cpm-modules.git and submit your module via a pull request.
 You only have to do this once per module, and your module will be registered with the cpm website.

+Note that this step is *not* mandatory.
+You can use your module without registering it by just pointing CPM to the URL of your git repository.
+Although module registration is recommended because registering your repository makes it easier for others to find.

 Building Externals
 ------------------